3Dmondo/fractal/Mandelbrot.Web/IMPLEMENTATION_STRATEGY_RENDER_CSHARP.md

 Notes & trade-offs

-- Using the Evergine WebGPU bindings closely follows the existing HelloTriangleWasm example and keeps rendering logic in C# while avoiding manual native bindings.
+- Using the Evergine WebGPU bindings closely follows the existing Mandelbrot.Web example and keeps rendering logic in C# while avoiding manual native bindings.
 - WGSL and single-precision floats mean extreme zooms will differ from desktop double-precision rendering; document this limitation.
 - Keep the renderer intentionally simple: fullscreen render with uniforms, render on change only.